robashton/blog/input/pages/The client API for my clojure document database/content.markdown

 - *[http.async.client](https://github.com/neotyk/http.async.client)*: This was an arbitrary choice, I just wanted a HTTP client that worked and supported async
 - *[cemerick.url](https://github.com/cemerick/url)*: I'm only using this for url encoding, but it seemed more sensible than trying to use the Java ones

-I have some pretty hideous functions for building URLs, there are some jars for this, I should have probably used them.
+I have some pretty hideous functions for building URLs, I wrote these before I brought the URL library in, I could/should/would have changed them to use it.

     (defn url-for-doc-id [url id]
       (str url "/document/" id))